trikto/trikto/README.md

 **`Digital Craftsman (Developer / Tech Enthusiast)`**

 I'm a computer science undergraduate and a programmer building my version of the digital world one step at a time.
 All coding projects are built from the ground up, from planning and designing all the way to solving real-life problems with code.
 Feel free to have a look at my projects.
-I also publish content that I have learnt on [Medium][medium].
+I also publish content that I have learnt, on [Medium][medium].

 ---